NVIDIA/NeMo/docs/source/nlp/nemo_megatron/hiddens/hiddens_module.rst

         ++model.hiddens.loss.mim.cls_name=a_mim \
         ++model.hiddens.loss.mim.loss_weight=1.0

-The last 5 lines in the above command enable sampling with reparametrization (`cond_gauss` hidden transformation) and MIM loss where the hidden part of the loss is weighted by `1.0`.
+The last 5 lines in the above command enable sampling with reparameterization (`cond_gauss` hidden transformation) and MIM loss where the hidden part of the loss is weighted by `1.0`.

 The above example will produce the following plots in Weights and Biases: